 Below you’ll find a brief selection of some of the public humanities initiatives the Institute is involved with.
 To find out more about upcoming events, visit our events calendar.

 Throughout the year, we run a range of public lectures delivered by local and international speakers.
+These include the Fulbright Lecture, the Northern Scholars Lecture series and the Enlightenment Lectures.

 The IASH series of ‘pop-up’ forums offer informative and accessible discussions for the general public on important and sometimes controversial ‘of the minute’ topics.
 As with our other events, our pop-up forums are offered free of charge and are very popular—registrations usually sell out and waiting lists are common.

-Edinburgh is known as a festival city, and IASH participants in a number of ways during the city’s August festivals.
+Edinburgh is known as a festival city, and IASH participates in a number of ways during the city’s August festivals.
 We also engage with festivals at other times of the year, including Previously: Scotland’s History Festival, Book Week Scotland, Luminate (Scotland’s Creative Ageing Festival), and many more.

 Dangerous Women Project